IHU-Art-Portal/theatrical-plays-api-v2/README.md

 **Response:**

 - If successful, returns a `PersonDto` 🧍 wrapped in `PaginationResult` 📜 which is wrapped in `ApiResponse` 📦.
-- If validation fails, returns an `ApiResponse` with an appropriate error message.
+- If validation fails, returns an `ApiResponse` with an appropriate error message. ❌

 ---

-**Get People By Role**
+### 🔎 Get People By Role

 | Method  | Endpoint                  |
 |---------|---------------------------|
 | **GET** | `/api/people/role/{role}` |

-This request returns people filtered by the provided role. 👥<br>
-Pagination available for this request. 📄<br>
+🔍 This request returns people filtered by the provided role. 👥 Pagination available for this request. 📄
-It

 | Parameter | Type               | Description                            |
 |-----------|--------------------|----------------------------------------|